CICERONI Travel - An Introduction

-CICERONI Travel began twenty-one years ago when I was asked to take a number of cultural organisations to Ireland.
+CICERONI Travel began twenty-two years ago when I was asked to take a number of cultural organisations to Ireland.
 These visits were successful and led to invitations to organise further tours more widely in Europe.
 Beginning with Italy we then developed a programme that now takes tours to twenty countries on four continents with a total of forty-six different tours.
 That list continues to increase each year in response from our clients.

 The long tradition of cultural travel began with the birth of ‘The Grand Tour’.
 Travellers from all over Europe flocked to Italy to view the monuments of antiquity and to discover the excitement of the Renaissance and other defining moments in the evolution of architecture, painting and the decorative arts.
 All of these places were experienced with the added enjoyment of music, while a background of archaeological endeavour and literary enthusiasm supplied the framework for exploration.